 4. Upload your project budget sheet as a spreadsheet (.csv or .xlsx are accepted)

 5. Submit links to your work samples and/or upload media files following the work sample guidelines.
-Be sure to name all files clearly, including applicant name, work sample number, and additional details as necessary
+Name all files clearly, including applicant name, work sample number, and additional details as necessary

 6. Save your progress to return to your work at a later time